Back to Blog

 The first place I'd look is at trans-fatty acids:

-And once that lining is gone, it's gone.
+Once that lining is gone, it's gone.

 The role of nutrition